Yoga with Alex

 Why would you practice postural yoga?
 Where the poses are performed slowly, this allows us to tune more into how you feel as you breath and move.
 As a society, we can exist too much in our heads.

-More technically the action of loading muscles and fascia, whilst they are contracting and supporting as we exhale deeply, creates a phenomenon known as a Pandiculation.
+More technically the action of loading muscles and fascia, whilst they are contracting and supporting us as we exhale deeply, creates a phenomenon known as a Pandiculation.
 We see animals pandiculating as they stretch before they move.
-Research indicates that pandiculations are very good for our posture, flexibility, and strength.
+Research indicates that pandiculations are very good for our posture, flexibility and strength.
+In theory pandiculations conjoin the seperate parts of the body that once reconnected work better as a whole.

 Tom Meyers the Anatomy Trains author links yoga postures to his connective tissues lines or meridians.
 The suggestion here is that postural yoga could help unwind our injured and fatigued bodies.
 See an article by Tom Myers